MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/index.md

 ms.author: amburns
 ms.date: 05/06/2018
 ---

-# Device Provisioning for Xamarin.iOS
+# Device provisioning for Xamarin.iOS

 While developing a Xamarin.iOS application it is essential to test it by deploying the app to a physical device, in addition to the simulator.
 Device-only bugs and performance issues can transpire when running on a device, due to hardware limits such as memory or network connectivity.
 To test on a physical device, the device must be *provisioned*, and Apple must be informed that the device will be used for testing.